Borgarelli/Project-Inventory/README.md

 ### Docker:
 To run the application within a Docker container, you must have Docker installed.
 You can download Docker for your specific platform from the Docker website.

+### MySql Postgres
+To up a database and run the application, is necessary to install this SGBD.
+You can download a mysql workbench for free on Postgres Documentation.

 # Build and Test

 ### Clone the Repository